 Thomas Sanderling - conductor

 Thomas Sanderling grew up in St. Petersburg, where his father, the celebrated conductor Kurt Sanderling, was permanent conductor of the St. Petersburg Philharmonic Orchestra.
 He graduated from the Music School of the Leningrad Conservatory and went on to study conducting at the Hochschule für Musik in East Berlin, becoming Music Director of the Halle Opera at 24 years old.
 By his mid-twenties he was conducting in all East Germany's principal orchestras and opera houses, including the Dresden Staatskapelle and the Leipzig Gewandhaus and won the Berlin Critic's Prize for his opera performances at the Komische Oper Berlin.
-His CD of Shostakovich's Michelangelo Suite (premiere recording) directly lead to his becoming assistant to both Herbert von Karajan and Leonard Bernstein.
+He worked as assistant to both Herbert von Karajan and Leonard Bernstein.
 In the early 1980s he became permanent guest conductor of the Deutsche Staatsoper Unter Den Linden, which led to his successful debut at the Wiener Staatsoper, conducting Die Zauberflöte.
 Immediately afterwards the Wiener Staatsoper invited him to conduct Le Nozze di Figaro - the first performance after the death of the great Karl Böhm.
-He has won many prizes and a competition and is particularly renowned for the German, Russian and French orchestral repertory.
+He has won many prizes and a competition and is particularly renowned for the German, Russian and English orchestral repertory.

 He is Music Director Laureate of Osaka Symphony, which awarded him the title of Music Director Laureate for his Lifetime.
 With this Orchestra he won the Grand Prix of the Osaka Critics twice in three years.